briqNFT/briq-builder/README.md

 # Overview

-WebApp to access the brq builder, see https://briq.construction/.
+WebApp to access the briq builder, see https://briq.construction/.
 The `briq protocol` server is required for some starknet interaction (see https://github.com/briqNFT/briq-protocol).

 The WebApp exposes a Three.js builder to display the briqs and build constructions with them.
 # Setup

 `npm install` then `npm run dev`

+Tests can be run with `npm test`, though they are fairly lacking at the moment.

 ## Repository structure
 #### infra/